dmmartind/task/README.md

 ## Description

-a PHP app for multiple users to host their daily tasks.
+A PHP app for multiple users to host their daily tasks.
 They can check off finished tasks, change the contents of their tasks, set the order of each task by priority, and delete a task.

 There is also an administration page, only for admin users, where you can view all the users.